 A huge risk I know, but in our eyes, we knew that no matter the outcome it would be worth it.
 We also agreed that if after a year we absolutely hated it, we’d move back home and at least say it was an experience.
 But one year turned into two, which turned into three, and now we’re already celebrating four years in a city that feels more like home than Vancouver ever did.

-To learn more about my move and why I now wholeheartedly believe that taking risks can be a really, REALLY good thing, check out my latest video below and don’t forget to subscribe to my YouTube channel!
+To learn more about my move and why I now wholeheartedly believe that taking risks can be a really, REALLY good thing, check out my latest video above and don’t forget to subscribe to my YouTube channel!

 How Taking One Big Risk Changed Everything